-Take care of wild public lands in our footprint;
+1. Take care of wild public lands in our bootprint.

-Provide transformational job opportunities in the outdoors that cultivate, educate, empower and create equitable career pathways for the next generation of conservation stewards; and
+2. Provide transformational opportunities in the outdoors that inspire and connect the next generation of conservation stewards.

-Wilderness and other wild public lands have value, and we share responsibility for caring for those lands and for the ecological benefits they provide for current and future generations.
+Wilderness and wild public lands have value, and we share responsibility in caring for those lands and for the ecological benefits they provide for current and future generations.